Aiven-Open/klaw-docs/docs/docs/Concepts/config.md

         dev1.kafkassl.truststore.pwd=trustme
         dev1.kafkassl.truststore.type=JKS

-To add multiple SSL configurations, simply copy paste the above lines by prefixing with the required cluster identification and relevant certificates.
+To add multiple SSL configurations, simply copy and paste the above lines by prefixing with the required cluster identification and relevant certificates.